 Our sons (ages 7 and 4) are encouraged to explore their interests, so they enjoy music lessons and playing sports.
 We are teaching them the importance of kindness.
 We want them to understand that the most significant thing in this world is family.
 For that reason, we recently moved back to Western New York from Atlanta, Georgia, and hope to continue to expand our family through adoption.

 We both always knew that adoption was an option for us.
-We were familiar with adoption as Lisa’s cousin was adopted.
+We are familiar with adoption as Lisa’s cousin was adopted.
 We have become even more familiar with adoption as our nephew was adopted as an infant eight years ago.
 This experience has emphasized to us the importance of being open about and celebrating a child’s adoption.

 We will love and care for this child, and teach him or her about their beautiful adoption story, encourage him or her to dream big, and completely support those dreams to make sure that those dreams become a reality.